 So you end up moving a bit in one direction and a bit in another, and this can go on for years before you realize you haven’t really been moving at all.

 Make a deliberate decision about the direction(s) you want to go in and stick to it.
 My focus is freeing up my time through investments, content creation, and, ultimately, passive income.
 Once you decide on your path, you must have the fortitude to forego other paths.
-For example, I chose not to start an agency.
+For example, I chose not to Why I Chose Not To Start a Web Development Agencystart an agency.

 You’re underselling yourself